decentralizedthoughts/decentralizedthoughts.github.io/_posts/2026-01-21-simple-payment.md

 ## Unlinkability in a Decentralized Bank

-The blind signature approach can be adapted to the decentralized bank setting by a [threshold signature](https://decentralizedthoughts.github.io/2026-01-21-blind-and-threshold/) on the blinded public key $PK'_b$.
+The blind signature approach can be adapted to the decentralized bank setting by a [threshold signature](https://decentralizedthoughts.github.io/2026-01-21-blind-and-threshold/) on the blinded public key $PK_b^\prime$.
 The structure of the protocol is otherwise unchanged.

 ### Privacy Properties that depend on non-collusion